luisdalmolin/laravel-mandrill-driver/readme.md

 composer require therobfonz/laravel-mandrill-driver
 ```

-To add your Mandrill secret key, add the folling lines to `config\services.php`
+To add your Mandrill secret key, add the following lines to `config\services.php`

 ```php
 'mandrill' => [